Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Background

-\paragraph{Language Adaptation} Post-hoc adaptation transfers knowledge from a high-resource or multilingual model to a new language, often using parameter-efficient methods.
-Early work focused on encoder models \citep{pfeiffer-etal-2020-mad, ansell-etal-2022-composable, ebrahimi-kann-2021-adapt}. \citet{yong-etal-2023-bloom} found that full fine-tuning works best for smaller models (e.g., 560M), while adapters are better for larger ones (up to 7.1B), but despite using a generative \textit{model}, they do not evaluate on generative \textit{tasks}. \citet{razumovskaia2024analyzingadaptinglargelanguage} show that continued pre-training with LoRA (similar to our setup) improves linguistic quality of generations, though not few-shot ability.
-Instruction tuning on translated data is another option for language adaptation \citep{muennighoff-etal-2023-crosslingual}, but it is less reliable for small languages, and even correct translations can produce \say{translationese} \citep{gellerstam86}.
+Language adaptation refers to updating a pre-trained model to improve its performance in a target language through continued pre-training on target-language data.
+Early work focused on encoder models \citep{pfeiffer-etal-2020-mad, ansell-etal-2022-composable, ebrahimi-kann-2021-adapt}.
+For generative models, \citet{yong-etal-2023-bloom} found that full fine-tuning works best for smaller models (e.g., 560M parameters), while adapter-based methods are preferable for larger ones (up to 7.1B); however, despite using a generative model, they do not evaluate on generative tasks. \citet{razumovskaia2024analyzingadaptinglargelanguage} show that continued pre-training with LoRA improves the linguistic quality of generations, though not few-shot task performance; a setup closely related to ours. \citet{kunz2025train} test different parameter-efficient methods for language adaptation, finding that LoRA placed in the feed-forward layers was the most promising; a setup which we follow in this work.